VisualFP/docs/SA/content/tool_research/flo.typ

   image("../../static/flo_screenshot_1.png", width: 50%),
   caption: "Screenshot of an if function definition in flo")

-A blocks parameters and outputs are represented by 'sockets', which can be connected to compatible sockets through click-and-drag.
+A block's parameters and outputs are represented by 'sockets', which can be

+connected to compatible sockets through click-and-drag.
 The compiler is able to infer the types of the sockets, and will reject incompatible connections.